Victims react after bankruptcy court judge allows sexual abuse claims against Rochester Catholic Diocese to move forward

 ROCHESTER, N.Y.
 (WHEC) – In a 16-page ruling, a bankruptcy court judge ruled against the Roman Catholic Diocese of Rochester’s attempts to stop sexual-abuse survivors from suing parishes and other diocese-related establishments.

-More than two years ago, the statute of limitations to file claims was temporarily lifted for survivors of childhood sexual abuse in New York under the Child Victim’s Act, but now after a judge’s ruling, they can proceed with their cases against the parishes within the diocese of Rochester.
+More than two years ago, the statute of limitations to file claims ran out for a group of sexual abuse survivors in New York under the Child Victim’s Act but now after a Judge’s ruling, they can proceed with their cases.

-Tuesday News10NBC spoke with the co-founder and president of Road to Recovery, which has been helping about a dozen victims and families from the Rochester area.
+Today News10NBC spoke with the co-founder and president of Road to Recovery, who has been helping about a dozen victims and families from the Rochester area.

 "Victims are thrilled,” Robert Hoatson said.
 “They’re thrilled.
 Now, they’re a little bit wary because they think one of the things about being a child abuse victim is we don’t trust anybody.
 So when something like this comes up, it regenerates all of that trauma."